TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

 .. exception:: error_proto

-   Exception raised when a reply is received from the server that does not fit the response specifications of the File Transfer Protocol, i.e. begin with a digit in the range 1--5.
+   Exception raised when a reply is received kutoka the server that does not fit the response specifications of the File Transfer Protocol, i.e. begin with a digit in the range 1--5.